Bubba Watson overcomes snapped driver to take Travelers lead - WTMJ

 CROMWELL, Conn.
 (AP) — We pause now to fondly remember Bubba Watson’s neon pink driver, which broke apart mid-swing on the second tee in the Travelers Championship on Friday.

-And, if the three-time Travelers winner is going to have luck like this over the weekend, please spare a thought for the rest of the field at the TPC River Highlands, too.
+And, if the three-time winner is going to have luck like this over the weekend, please spare a few thoughts for the rest of the field at the TPC River Highlands, too.

-Watson recovered after snapping his driver to make birdie at No. 2 on his way to a second straight 66 that left him at 8 under, one stroke behind 36-hole leader Jason Day.
+Watson recovered after snapping his driver to make birdie at No. 2 on his way to a second straight 66, bringing him to 8 under par and the tournament lead midway through the second round.

 “It was a perfect tee shot right down the middle.
 Chipped it in there and made the putt for birdie,” Watson said wryly.
 “Ho-hum.”

-“Sometimes when you do have sort of an injury or stiffness, even if you’re sick, sometimes you can come out and play some good golf,” he said.
-“I was fortunate enough to not really get in my own way today.”

-First-round co-leader Kramer Hickok was at 10 under before flying the green on the par-3 16th hole and then three-putting from 18 feet for a double bogey; he finished with a 69 to tie Watson for second.

-Justin Rose and Kevin Kisner each shot 63 and were among seven player tied for fourth at minus-7.
-Satoshi Kodaira, who was 7 under after the first round, shot a 2-over 72 in the second.
+Russell Henley (66) and Kevin Kisner (63) were tied at minus-7, with first-round co-leader Kramer Hickok waiting to tee off in the afternoon.
+Satoshi Kodaira, who was also 7 under on Thursday, shot a 2-over 72 in the second round.

-A total of 79 players made the cut at minus-2 on the 6,841-yard, par-70 course outside of Hartford.
-Just squeaking in on the number: defending champion Dustin Johnson and two-time winner Phil Mickelson.

 Watson, who won the tournament in 2010, ’15 and ’18, started at No. 10 on Friday morning and was 1 under for the day when he arrived at the par-4, 350-yard second hole.